AnyLog-co/documentation/test commands.md

 ```

 Users can validate the configuration of the TCP listeners by issuing the **test network** command on the AnyLog CLI.
-The command retrieves the list of participating AnyLog nodes and their addresses from the Ledger and communicates
+The command retrieves the list of participating AnyLog nodes and their addresses from the metadata and communicates
 with each node.
-The output is the list of the member nodes and their addresses, and a **V** sighn indicating, for each
+The output is the list of the member nodes and their addresses.
+The **V** sighn indicates a reachable node.
-reachable node.
 If the **V** sign is omitted, the node is not configured properly or is not reachable.

 ### Test Network Metadata Version